Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: Experiment

 \subsection{Model Stability}

 Unlike hedonic regressions, which give the same predictions and achieve the same performance in every run, a neural network is susceptible to fluctuations due to convergence to local maxima.
-These fluctuations can be smoothed out by combining the predictions of multiple runs of the same model, although the number of runs necessary to achieve good results is then a practical concern.

-Figure \ref{rms-kdensity} plots the kernel density estimate of validation RMSEs for the best model's 30 training runs.
-The errors are tightly clustered, with only one run producing particularly inaccurate predictions.
-Excluding that run, the standard deviation of validation RMSE was only 0.034, which suggests that in practice several runs should suffice.
+Figure \ref{rms-kdensity} plots the kernel density estimates of test RMSEs for the best models' 30 training runs.
+The histogram represents the best model's actual test RMSE distribution, while the red line is the kernel density estimate of the distribution.
+The errors are tightly clustered, with standard deviations of 0.025 for the randomly-split sample and 0.036 for the sequentially-split sample.
+This suggests that performance fluctuation is unlikely to be of concern in practice.